 Additionally, the auditor’s document can point out non-compliance issues, allowing the responsible sector to address the current problems.
 At the end of the process, when everything is in compliance with the desired standard, the organization can seek certification such as ISO 9001.

-In the case of financial audit reports, their relevance is even more critical.
-This is because the auditor will confirm that your company’s financial information is reliable.
-The result can affect the confidence that stakeholders have in the organization, whether when forming partnerships or even investing money in it.
+Financial audit reports are even more critical because the auditor confirms that your company’s financial information is reliable.
+The result can affect stakeholders’ confidence in the organization, whether when forming partnerships or even investing money in it.

 Although many people confuse the two modalities, internal and external audits serve different purposes.
 Internal audits will evaluate a company’s operations and processes, while external audits involve independent evaluations of its records and financial information.